New Years Eve In Sydney 2023-2024 Mega list

 I reviewed NYE at Opera Bar after my visit several years back.
 It was a great night.

-The final Opera House Option, Bennelong will apparently be hosting an event this year, but details are not yet available.
-You can sign up on their website to be the first to hear.
+The last Opera House option, Bennelong, will host a dinner this year with tickets starting at $1400pp.
 The restaurant is inside the small shell of the Sydney Opera House.
 Executive chef Peter Gilmore (Quay) runs the show here, and his food never disappoints.
 I have eaten here several times and always loved it.
+Find out more on our NYE Dining page.

 Having a ticket to a restaurant or event in Circular Quay will be one of the best ways to access the Harbour foreshore this year.
 We have created a brand new guide to NYE Dining in Sydney, which is being updated daily.
 Many will require full payment when you book, and refunds may not be available, so choose carefully!